ut-astria/orbdetpy/README.rst

 5) Solar radiation pressure.
 6) Third body perturbations from the Sun and Moon.

-The measurement model supports range and range-rate readings.
-Filtering is done using Orekit's Extended Kalman Filter or our Unscented Kalman Filter.
+The measurement model supports range, range-rate, and angles data.
+Filtering is done using Orekit's Extended Kalman Filter or our custom Unscented Kalman Filter.

 You can either use your own measurements or simulate observations using the simdata.py module.